splynx/docs/files/en/finance/billing_engine/prepaid_billing/prepaid_billing.md

 ![Payment method](payment_method_2.png)

-Then we define the minimum amount of funds to be available in the customer's account after service charges to avoid being blocked in the *Minimal balance* field, this field is 0.0000 by default.
+Then we define the minimum amount of funds to be available in the customer's account after service charges to avoid being blocked in the *Minimum balance* field, this field is 0.0000 by default.

 ![Minimal balance](minimal_balance_prepaid.png)